 4. I’ve purchased a number of sheets off Etsy.
 A Little Shabby Shack has excellent service, and her quality descriptions have fit the condition of the sheets well.

-5. You will also find lots and lots of sheets listed on Ebay.
-Unfortunately, they tend to be extremely over priced, but if you are looking for a specific sheet design or brand, Ebay may be a good option for you.
+5. You will also find lots and lots of name brand vintage sheets listed on Ebay.
+Unfortunately, they tend to be extremely over priced (in my opinion), but if you are looking for a specific sheet design or brand, Ebay may be a good option for you.

 1. Sewing with Vintage Sheets and a Few Tips I Learned Along the Way.
 This is a generic post with lots of great information on sewing with sheets instead of quilting fabric.